 BESTEST-EX is targeted primarily to developers of energy audit tools who want to evaluate their software's ability to predict energy use and savings.
 In addition, retrofit building managers and utility program managers may find the BESTEST-EX methodology useful in comparing their building simulation tools to "state-of-the-art" analysis software.

 BESTEST-EX currently addresses retrofit measures related to the building envelope such as air tightness, attic and wall insulation, windows, thermostat control, reflective (cool) roofs, and external shading.
 Additional retrofit measures are being considered for future versions of BESTEST-EX.
-Supplemental test cases for comparing software tools to empirical data are also being considered.

 The following documents are available as Adobe Acrobat PDFs.